NielsRogge/Transformers-Tutorials/Table Transformer/README.md

 The only difference is that the Table Transformer applies a "normalize before" operation, which means that layernorms are applied before, rather than after MLPs/attention.

+To download Table as a CSV file, theres a HuggingFace space based on the Table Transformer+OCR can be found [here](https://huggingface.co/spaces/SalML/TableTransformer2CSV)